SunCCNY/NAIRR-SMLM/README.md

 # NAIRR-SMLM
 This site dedicates to AI research, training, and education.

-It provides datasets and benchmark for AI training and validation in single molecule localization microscopy (SMLM).
+It provides datasets and benchmark for AI training and testing in single molecule localization microscopy (SMLM).

 Other types of spatiotemporal localization algorithms can also be evaluated and benchmarked.